AndrejTsvetkov/my_website/README.md

 - [ ] Add comment updates without reloading the page (use Django Channels)

+- [ ] Add a sidebar with the most popular posts

 - [x] Add containerization using Docker and Docker Compose

 ## Authors